aws-samples/experimental-programmatic-access-ccft/README.md

 }
 ```

-(2) Additionally, you need to set-up a trust relationship so that the central account (where you've deployed the SAM application) can assume this role.
-Update {Account} with the account ID of the central account where you've deployed this application.
+(2) Additionally, you need to set-up a trust relationship so that the Lambda function `extract-carbon-emissions-data` in the central account (where you've deployed the SAM application) can assume this role.
+Update {Account} with the account ID of the account where you've deployed this application.

 ```json
 {